taycaldwell/riot-api-java/README.md

 riot-api-java
 =============

-A simple, Riot Games API Beta wrapper for Java.
+A simple to use, Riot Games API Beta wrapper for Java.

+This project is still under development.